Gåte: History

-The band released their first EP ("Gåte") in 2000, and rapidly gained popularity.
+The band released their first EP, Gåte EP in 2000, and rapidly gained popularity.
 A second EP, also self-titled, was released in 2002.
-Their first album, "Jygri", released the same year proved to be their commercial breakthrough both in Norway and abroad, particularly in Scandinavia and Germany.
+Their first album, Jygri, released the same year, proved to be their commercial breakthrough both in Norway and abroad, particularly in Scandinavia and Germany.
 They also gained a lot of media attention, particularly the distinctive voice of Gunnhild Sundli caught the interest of music journalists, who immediately started to speculate on her departure in order to establish a solo career.
-After the release of another EP, "Statt Opp (Maggeduliadei)" in 2003 and their second album, "Iselilja" in 2004, the band did indeed announce that they were taking a break.
+After the release of another EP, Statt opp (Maggeduliadei) in 2003, and their second album, Iselilja in 2004, the band announced that they were taking a break.
 In their press release, issued September 6, one of the reasons cited was that Gunnhild wanted to devote time to other pursuits.
-Nevertheless, their record company Warner Music Norway issued a live album ("Liva") in 2006 which had been recorded at the Rockefeller Music Hall the previous year, and with bonus material from their concert at the Roskilde festival in 2003.
-Gåte made a comeback in 2017 with the EP "Attersyn", followed by the album "Svevn" in 2018.
+Nevertheless, their record company Warner Music Norway issued a live album, titled Liva, in 2006 which had been recorded at the Rockefeller Music Hall the previous year, and with bonus material from their concert at the Roskilde Festival in 2003.
+Gåte made a comeback in 2017 with the EP Attersyn, followed by the album Svevn in 2018.

-During the first part of their career they toured extensively and played almost every popular music festival in Norway, as well as the major international festival Roskilde festival in Denmark.
+During the first part of their career they toured extensively and played almost every popular music festival in Norway, as well as the major international festival Roskilde Festival in Denmark.
 The band reunited for one concert in 2009, but then decided to follow this up with a mini-tour of Norway consisting of five concerts in 2010.
 The fifth concert was held at the roof of the Oslo Opera House, and the band stated that this would be their final farewell.
 In 2018, they started touring Norway again.

+In August 2023, Gåte announced that Sveinung was temporarily leaving the band and would not participate in the upcoming tour.

+The band took part in Melodi Grand Prix 2024, the Norwegian selection for the Eurovision Song Contest 2024, with the song "Ulveham".
+They qualified from their semi-final on 20 January 2024 and ultimately won the final on 3 February 2024.

+At Eurovision 2024, Gåte finished 10th in the second semifinal on 9 May, qualifying them for the Grand Final on 11 May, where they finished 25th.

 Song origins

 Many of Gåte's songs are rearranged versions of traditional Norwegian folk tunes, such as "Sjå Attende" (the title translates to "Look Back"), and "Knut Liten og Sylvelin" ("Little-Knut and Sylvelin").
 Another main source of Gåte songs are poems by the Norwegian poet Astrid Krog Halse with added music by Sveinung Sundli, such as "Følgje" ("Company") and "Stengd Dør" ("Closed Door").
 Some of their songs were written in Nynorsk/Landsmål and performed in a broad Trøndersk dialect.

-On "Svevn", several songs have lyrics by veteran folk musician Knut Buen[2], who also wrote the lyrics to "Kjærleik" on "Iselilja".
+On "Svevn", several songs have lyrics by veteran folk musician Knut Buen, who also wrote the lyrics to "Kjærleik" on "Iselilja".